 So you’re learning about espresso and came across this weird thing called a ‘Naked Portafilter’ or a ‘Bottomless Portafilter’ and you wanna know what it is.
 Well you’re in the right place, friend, we like espresso drinkers here.

 So, what is a naked portafilter?
 It’s a portafilter that has no bottom, so the coffee pours through the mesh lining rather than being funneled down into a small hole like on a normal portafilter.
 The naked portafilter looks fantastic and has a couple of other interesting uses that I’m about to go into.

 In this article, we’re going to delve into the specifics of what a naked portafilter is and look at whether it’s worth buying one or not.
 These little devices are a hot topic right now, a contentious one too.
 So let’s start!

-A quick note, there’s a bunch of espresso lingo in this article.
-If you’re unsure on a word then you should check out this incredible article on The Ultimate A-Z of Espresso Lingo.
+(A quick note, there’s a bunch of espresso lingo in this article.
+If you’re unsure on a word then you should check out this incredible article on The Ultimate A-Z of Espresso Lingo.)

 What is a portafilter?

-Coffee is placed into the basket of the portafilter.
+Ground coffee is placed into the basket of the portafilter.
 The coffee is tamped and then the portafilter can be locked on to the group head of the espresso machine.
 Here’s a portafilter that has been screwed on.

-Once the portafilter is clipped on, hot pressurised water is forced through the portafilter where it interacts with the coffee.
+Once the portafilter is clipped on, hot pressurized water is forced through the portafilter where it interacts with the coffee.
 The resulting espresso drips down through the spout into the cup below.
 Here’s one in action.